apple171017/Easy-rpc/README.md

 # Easy RPC
-> An easy rpc applcation for discord
+> An easy rpc application for discord